okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/create-manage-okta-aerial/main/index.md

 ## About Okta Aerial

-AOkta Aerial is an administration service that enables a suite of multi-org management capabilities.
+Okta Aerial is an administration service that enables a suite of multi-org management capabilities.
 Use the Aerial API to:

 - Add orgs to the Aerial account.
 - Activate and deactivate orgs.